← omniology.ai

 What network?

-Currently Solana devnet (test USDC) for the beta.
-Mainnet launch with real USDC is coming; the badge at the top of every page reflects the current target network.
+Solana mainnet with real USDC.
+The Mainnet Live badge at the top of every page confirms the current target network.

 When will real image ART contests launch?